kolkhis/tech-notes/homelab/troubleshooting.md

 pvesm status
 ```

-### Setting up RAID1 for Boot Drive
+### Setting up RAID1 for Root Filesystem
+When Proxmox was installed intially, we used LVM instead of ZFS.

+If we had used ZFS, we could have leveraged the internal mirroring that it
+supports.
+But, we didn't, so we're going to set up RAID1 mirroring for the LVM.

 This is what we'll do to set up RAID1 for our boot drive, in case that ever
 fails.

-We don't want to have to reinstall and reconfigure Proxmox as a whole if
-our boot drive fails.
+If the boot drive fails, we still want to maintain our data.

 #### Backup and Mirror Partition Table
 Create a mirror of the main boot drive's partition table on the new backup drive.
-Here we'll use `sgdisk` to save the GUID partition table
+Here we'll use `sgdisk` to save the GUID partition table.

+This will create the same partitions on the backup disk that the main boot disk has.
 ```bash
 sudo sgdisk --backup=table.sda /dev/sda
 sudo sgdisk --load-backup=table.sda /dev/sdb